Lula80/BowlingGame/README.md

 2. API Documentation
 http://localhost:8080/bowling-api/swagger-ui/index.html

-To test a perfect game (gaining maximum score) post subsequently 10 times http://localhost:8080/bowling-api/bowling/frames/1 with Request body having frameIdx  1 to 10 {"frameIdx":1,
+To test a perfect game (gaining maximum score) post subsequently 11 times http://localhost:8080/bowling-api/bowling/frames/1

-"knockedPins": [10,0]}
-{"frameIdx":10,
-"knockedPins": [10,0]}
-and last bonus frame
-{
-"frameIdx":11,
+with the following JSON request body:
+{"frameIdx":1,
-"knockedPins": [10,10]
+"knockedPins": [10,0]
 }
+where frameIdx is incremented by 1 each time up to 11 for the last bonus frame.

-Run in container via terminal: go to directory of the Project.
-Run command docker-compose up
+To run in container via terminal:
+1. go to the root directory of the project.
+2. execute command : docker-compose up